-Do you have a customer that is asking you to fill out a security questionnaire as part of their "due diligence" process?
+Do you have customers that are asking you to fill out security questionnaires as part of their "due diligence" process?
 Does it make you nervous to start answering questions that aren't worded clearly or fall outside of your primary domain?

 One pitfall customers fall into is that they want to answer "yes" to every question.
 This is particularly true when sales or sales engineers are responsible for answering the questions.
 There are a couple of problems with answering "yes" across the board:

 The reality is, even most larger firms can't answer yes to every question.
 It is much more meaningful to know where your strong points are, maybe where you should answer "yes" and where your weak points are and you are better off answering "no".

 |Do you encrypt data in transit?||Yes.
 We use TLS 1.2 or above everywhere.|